codeboltai/agentswarmprotocol/example/sdk/clientsdk/README.md

 - **task-result**: Emitted when a task result is received
 - **task-status**: Emitted when task status information is received
 - **task-created**: Emitted when a task is created
+- **task-notification**: Emitted when a task notification is received from an agent
 - **orchestrator-error**: Emitted when the orchestrator reports an error

 ## Example